 - Forward case notes form and client casework form to the Case Worker where a visit has been arranged or the organisation contacted on the callers behalf, if you have their permission

-Our PIPS team is run by volunteers
+Our Fundraising and Marketing Team is run by volunteers

 Duties: To be allocated amongst members of the team